-We are forecast to recover \$4.0 million in distribution charges and \$3.2 million in transmission charges for the 2018/19 year from direct billed customers.
+We are forecast to recover \$3.9 million in distribution charges and \$2 million in transmission charges for over the year ending 31 March 2020 from direct billed customers.

 The decision to place a new connection onto a direct billed contract is made on a case by case basis.
 When making this decision we take into account the: